tomeichlersmith/ldmx-cob/NOTES.md

 ```
 ssh shmm
 clia deactivate 13
+# wait a few seconds
 clia activate 13
 ```

 # Check how RCE was Booted
-You can look at the contents of the /proc/cmdline file to see what the commandline options for booting the kernel were.
-When booted from the SD card, the 'root' option is set to /dev/mmcblk0p1 (the SD card's device point).
-When booted from NFS, the 'root' option is set to /dev/nfs.
+You can look at the contents of the `/proc/cmdline` file to see what the commandline options for booting the kernel were.
+When booted from the SD card, the 'root' option is set to `/dev/mmcblk0p1` (the SD card's device point).
+When booted from NFS, the 'root' option is set to `/dev/nfs`.

 # Installing Rogue on RCE NFS